mohammed183/re_vit/markdown/ResNet.md

 ::: {.cell .markdown}
 ## Fine tuning the ResNet model

-In this notebook we use the pretrained ResNet-152x4 model on the ImageNet-21k dataset which contains about 14 million images.
+In this notebook we use the pretrained **ResNet-152x4** model on the **ImageNet-21k** dataset which contains about 14 million images.
 The model will be finetuned on different datasets which are used for image classification tasks and then used as baseline model:

 ***
 :::

 ::: {.cell .markdown}
-We will use the pretrained weights from the official github repository.

-***
+We start by importing the required modules:

 :::

 ::: {.cell .code}